openfde/fdeion/readme.md

-we reimplement an ion  as fdeion to satisfy x100 vram allocating from dc. since it allocate from cma originaly.
+we reimplement an ion  as fdeion to satisfy the device X100, a new gpu from phytium, by allocating vram from dc. since it allocated from cma originaly.

 1. sudo apt-get install dh-make
 2. sudo apt-get install dkms